-Subsection 4.1: The facility The people: I feel the environment is designed in a way that is safe and is sensitive to my needs.
-I am able to enter, exit, and move around the environment freely and safely.
-Te Tiriti: The environment and setting are designed to be Māori- centred and culturally safe for Māori and whānau.
-As service providers: Our physical environment is safe, well maintained, tidy, and comfortable and accessible, and the people we deliver services to can move independently and freely throughout.
-The physical environment optimises people's sense of belonging, independence, interaction, and function.
-FA A current building warrant of fitness is displayed in the front entrance to the facility.
-Buildings, plant, and equipment comply with legislation.
-A preventative and reactive maintenance schedule is implemented.
-This includes monthly checks of all areas and specified equipment such as hoists.
-Staff identify maintenance issues via an electronic system.
-This information is reviewed by the maintenance person and prioritised.
-Interviews confirmed staff awareness of the process for maintenance requests, and that repairs were conducted in a timely manner.
-The maintenance person works in tandem with the nurse manager to ensure hazards are identified, documented in the hazard register, and reviewed.
-The nurse manager maintains the responsibility of ensuring the register is current.
-Interviews with staff and visual inspection confirmed there is adequate equipment available to support care.
-The facility has an up-to-date electrical testing and tagging programme.
-The schedule for checking and calibration of bio-medical equipment was sighted.
-There is a system to ensure that the facility van is routinely maintained.
-Inspection confirmed that the van has a current registration, warrant of fitness, first aid kit, fire extinguisher, and functioning hoist.
-Staff interviews, and documentation evidenced that those who drive the van have a current driver's licence and first aid certificate, with those responsible for operating the hoist completing additional training.
+There is a system to ensure the facility van is routinely maintained.
+The van has a current registration, warrant of fitness, first aid kit, fire extinguisher, and a functioning hoist.
+Staff interviews, and documentation evidenced that those who drive the van have a current driver's licence and first aid certificate and those responsible for operating the hoist completing additional training.
 Interview with the maintenance person confirmed a system is in place that records the temperature of the hot water across the facility at regular intervals.
-Anomalies are managed by the maintenance person who informs the nurse manager as required.
+Anomalies are managed by the maintenance person who informs the FM as required.
 All areas can be accessed with mobility aids.
 There are accessible external areas for residents and their visitors that are shaded and provide seating.
-Each bedroom has an ensuite, and adequate numbers of toilets and hand basins available for visitors.
-Communal toilets have a system to indicate vacancy and provide disability access.
-All shower and toilet facilities have call bells, sufficient room, approved handrails, and other equipment to facilitate ease of mobility and successful a fate and independent and promote safety and independence.
-Residents have their own room, and each is of sufficient size to allow residents to mobilise safely around their personal space and bed area with mobility aids and assistance.
+Eight bedrooms have a full ensuite and kitchenette, with adequate numbers of toilets/bathrooms provided for all other residents.
+There were sufficient toilet facilities available for staff and visitors.
+All communal toilets had a system to indicate vacancy and provide disability access.
+All showers and toilet facilities have call bells, sufficient room, approved handrails, and other equipment to facilitate ease of mobility and promote safety and independence.
+Residents have their own room, and each is of sufficient size to allow residents to mobilise safely around their personal space and bed area with mobility aids and/or assistance.
 Observations and interviews with staff evidenced that space for hoists, wheelchairs, and walking frames is adequate.
 All resident's rooms and communal areas accessed by residents are ventilated with at least one external window providing natural light.
-Resident rooms are heated in the winter and cooled in the summer.
+Residents' rooms are heated in the winter and cooled in the summer.
 The environment in resident areas was noted to be maintained at a satisfactory temperature.
 This was confirmed by staff, residents, and whānau.
-Staff interview confirmed that in the event of additions to the facility Māori consultation and co-design would be accessed with the support of UCG head office staff, and the linkages in place with local iwi and Māori organisations.
-Subsection 4.2: Security of people and workforce The people: I trust that if there is an emergency, my service provider will ensure I am safe.
-Te Tiriti: Service providers provide quality information on emergency and security arrangements to Māori and whānau.
-As service providers: We deliver care and support in a planned and safe way, including during an emergency or unexpected event.
-FA Staff and training records demonstrated that orientation and mandatory training includes emergency and disaster procedures plus fire safety.
-An approved fire evacuation plan was sighted.
-Interviews with staff and review of documentation confirmed that emergency evacuations are held at least six monthly.
-There is a sprinkler system installed throughout the facility with smoke alarms and exit signage displayed.
-Training and education records plus staff interviews confirm that fire wardens received fire warden training and staff have undertaken emergency evacuation training.
-The staff competency register evidenced that there is a system to ensure that staff maintain first aid competency.
-The facility has sufficient supplies to sustain residents and staff in an emergency.
-Alternative energy and utility sources are available in the event of the main supplies failing.
-These include a gas barbeque, emergency lighting and enough food, water, dressings, and continence supplies.
-The facilities emergency plan includes considerations of different levels of resident needs.
+Staff interview confirmed that in the event of additions to the facility Māori consultation would be accessed with the support of UCG head office staff, and the linkages in place with local Māori.